volkerdobler/insertnums/README.md

 8:
 ```

-If you want to insert the number always starting from the top click, you can add the `$` at the end of the command.
+If you want to insert the number from the top down (independent of your click order), you can add the `$` at the end of the command.
 Same example as above but with the command `1$` results in:

 ```
 1: